Vagrant is able to define and control multiple guest machines per Vagrantfile. This is known as a "multi-machine"

 vagrant commands changes slightly.
 The change should be mostly intuitive.

 vagrant ssh, now require the name of the machine to control.
 Using the example above, you would say

 vagrant ssh web or

 vagrant up, Vagrant would bring up both the web and DB machine.
 You could also optionally be specific and say

 Additionally, you can specify a regular expression for matching only certain machines.
 This is useful in some cases where you specify many similar machines, for example if you're testing a distributed service you may have a

 leader machine as well as a

-slave2, etc. If you want to bring up all the slaves but not the master, you can just do
+follower2, etc. If you want to bring up all the followers but not the leader, you can just do

-vagrant up /slave[0-9]/.
+vagrant up /follower[0-9]/.
 If Vagrant sees a machine name within forward slashes, it assumes you're using a regular expression.

 Communication Between Machines

-In order to faciliate communication within machines in a multi-machine setup, the various networking options should be used.
+In order to facilitate communication within machines in a multi-machine setup, the various networking options should be used.
 In particular, the private network can be used to make a private network between multiple machines and the host.